last-dev/spotificity-cli/README.md

 Once upon a time, I used to stay updated with the latest music releases from some of my favorite artists.
 Engaging in discussions and debates about new music with my close friends was a great pastime.
 Nowadays, my focus on studying and coding, has made it difficult for me to keep up.

-To address this, I have started to create a CRUD app that periodically queries Spotify using their API to obtain a list of the latest releases from select artists and send me an email with any updates every Sunday.
+To address this, I've created a CRUD app that periodically queries Spotify's API to obtain a list of the latest releases from select artists and send me an email with any updates every Sunday.

 >***"But Spotify already offers notifications for when an artist drops, what gives?"***